 In general it's a thumbs up for AWeber's templates, especially due to the inclusion of web fonts.

 RSS to email templates

-Like similar marketing products, Aweber converts your site's RSS feed and turn it into newsletters that get sent out according to a schedule that you define.
-Aweber, calls this ‘Blog boradcasts', although technically you can use this feature with any content that has an RSS feed.
+Like similar marketing products, AWeber converts your site's RSS feed and turn it into newsletters that get sent out according to a schedule that you define.
+AWeber, calls this ‘Blog broadcasts', although technically you can use this feature with any content that has an RSS feed.

 This functionality is Particularly handy for bloggers who want subscribers on their mailing lists to automatically receive newsletters containing their latest posts.
 In essence, it means that you can power your newsletters form your website, this can be a definite time-saver.

 It's worth noting however that you can't use the standard AWeber template designs for RSS-to-email purposes, you are limited to a set of templates that are specifically designed for this purpose.